Going to visit the Lisbon region? Discover the best things to do on your trip to Portugal. Top tours, travel tips and verified reviews!

 On the right bank of the broad Tagus river estuary, the capital of Portugal graciously reclines over rolling hills.
 This is a spectacular geographical location and does much to explain the cosmopolitan history of the city.
 Its exceptional natural light, which has long inspired writers, photographs and filmmakers, the brightly coloured buildings straddling the slopes, the striking ochre of the roofs, the tiling on so many facades and the narrow twisting alleys of the medieval districts bestow Lisbon with the peculiar atmosphere of a city perched somewhere between the European north and the Mediterranean south.

-Top 4 Things To Do In Lisbon District
+Best Things To Do in Lisbon Region

 The capital of Portugal, Lisbon has experienced a renaissance in recent years, with a contemporary culture that is alive and thriving and making its mark in today's Europe.
 Perched on the edge of the Atlantic Ocean, Lisbon is one of the rare Western European cities that faces the ocean and uses water as an element that defines the city.
 Lisbon enchants travelers with its white-bleached limestone buildings, intimate alleyways, and an easy-going charm that makes it a popular year-round destination.